orestispanago/CR1000-pi/README.md

 Saves data to daily csv files

-Uploads csv files to FTP server
+Uploads csv files to FTP or SFTP server

-Uploads IP address file to FTP server (for WiFi networks).

 ## Requirements: